shakeebbb/apf_pf/README.md

 # 1. Overview
 The package provides a framework to generate 3D velocity commands directly from a depth image stream.
-The work is currently under review has two modes 'apf' and 'qmdp'.
+The work is currently under review and has two modes 'apf' and 'qmdp'.
 The discussion about the 'apf' mode is provided in the manuscript

 @article{ahmad2020apf, \
   title={APF-PF: Probabilistic Depth Perception for 3D Reactive Obstacle Avoidance}, \